NewOrbit/Service2ServiceAuth.Demo/README.md

 For the purposes of this conversation and the code in this repository, we have the following:
 - A web called "Back End".
 We are going to protect this so you need to present an authentication token for it to respond.
 - A web app called "Front End".
-This w
+This will call the Backend, using Managed Identity.
+- A "Tester" console app you can use locally as an alternative to "Front End", if you like.

-This approach will use Azure Managed Identity on the "Client" service and use App Service Authentication on the "Service" side.
-The benefit of this approach is that you do not need any code at all on the Service side - it's all handled before the request even reaches your code.
+This approach will use Azure Managed Identity on the "Front End" service and use App Service Authentication on the "Back End".
+The benefit of this approach is that you do not need any code at all on the Back End - it's all handled before the request even reaches your code.
-You could, instead, implement authentication inside the Service side application.
+You could, instead, implement authentication inside the Back End application.
 That is an entirely valid approach and the choice between the two methods depends on your particular circumstances.

 ## The simple approach
-[This post](TBD) explains how to set this up using the portal.
+[This post](https://awh.net/blog/securing-api-to-api-azure-app-services-using-managed-identity) explains how to set this up using the portal.
 Some of the specifics have changed, but it's easy enough to follow.
 The only thing is the "scope" parameter that will be different.
 In the example the use XXX.
 Instead, go to the related App Registration and XXX

 **However** that approach will allow *any* user or Managed Identity in the tenant to successfully authenticate to your Service.
 That may be fine, depending on your requirements.